ghga-de/milestones-docs/10-carrion-crow/technical_specification.md

 ### FastQC

-FastQC has been omitted from this epic and move to a future epic (no specifics yet).
+FastQC has been omitted from this epic and moved to a future epic (no specifics yet).

 ### Volume/ Hardware Level encryption